 - If searching the Weekly Casualty Lists from August 1917, then use the tips found in searching The Times digital archive above.

-Announcement of the Transition from Daily to Weekly WW1 Casualty Lists
+Announcement of the Transition from Daily to Weekly First World War Casualty Lists

 The Secretary of the War Office announces:-